-I'd made up my mind even before getting into university.
-I wanted to gain technical and practical experience in computer science.
-I somehow thought that I'd become pretty good after learning all those computer science concepts and fields(intro to web dev, data-science, databases, os).
+I made up my mind even before getting into the university that I wanted to gain technical and practical experience in computer science.
+I thought that I'd become pretty good after learning all those computer science courses like the intro to web dev, data-science, databases, os.

-Expectations were to make compiler, embedded software, websites and some interactive software for people and I ended up with 17 errors in 5 lines of code in the first week(C++).
+Expectations were to make compiler, embedded software, websites and some interactive software for people but I ended up with 17 errors in 5 lines of code in the first week(C++).

 Landed 3.4 GPA in the first semester.
 It would've been better if I didn't get a D in Maths.

 Wait, it's getting derailed.
 I wanted to talk about me, my friends, and some views about formal education.

 There are lots of new people here.
 People that are pursuing their education and that are serious about their future.
 People who want to do something for society.
 People who want to make their parents proud, just like me.
 You can.
 You can do it but it's not easy and life keeps things balanced.
 The time when you think you are getting good, you'll get rolled by life pretty bad.
 It's all about persistence.
 Without teachers, the concepts that take one hour to learn will take months to learn.
 Respect the teachers and educational institutes but equally, hate the management and people that are in the authority.
 They are after money and they don't care about you.
 They need fees first.

 In uni.
 Some friends got rolled, some loved the experience, others wanted a degree, some female friends got married etc. Let's talk about them and about my views below.